-Corno Stella is without any doubt the best known, celebrated and fascinating mountain in Maritime Alps; it’s an impressive gneiss peak rising from Punta Gelas di Lourousa West buttress, which heading to separates Argentera Valley from Lourousa Valley.
+Corno Stella is without any doubt the best known, celebrated and fascinating mountain in the Maritime Alps.
+It's an impressive and massive gneiss peak rising from Punta Gelas di Lourousa West buttress, which heading to separates Argentera Valley from Lourousa Valley.

-The “Normal Route” is one of the most difficult amongst Alps Normal Routes, involving rock climbing at least of grade IV UIAA.
-The majestic South West wall is the most interesting side for climbing: a 300 meters high face which offers nowaday a plenty of classic and modern routes on perfect gneiss.
-Corno Stella reputation is also due to its fine milieu and its closeness to Bozano Hut.
-The opposite North side is formed by a 500 meters high wall, rising up from the impressive ice-gully known as “Canalone di Lorousa”.
-The routes on this side are rarely climbed and reserve a challenging experience in a shady and wild contest.
+Corno Stella “Normal Route” is one of the most difficult climb amongst the Normal Routes of the Alps, involving at least rock climbing grading IV UIAA.
+The majestic South West wall is the most interesting face to climb: a 300 meters high face which nowaday offers a plenty of classic and modern routes on perfect gneiss.
+Corno Stella reputation is also due to its fine milieu and its closeness to Rifugio Bozano.
+The opposite North face shows a 500 meters high wall, rising up from the impressive ice-gully known as “Canalone di Lorousa”.
+The routes running on this side are rarely climbed and reserve a challenging experience in a shady and wild contest.

-HistoryFirst ascent to the top (1903, august, the twenty-second), realized by Victor de Cessole and his guides J. Plent and A. Ghigo, was an important conquest in rock climbing’s history, due to the impressive feature of the mountain, also named “Unclimbable peak”.
+The first ascent to the top (1903, august, 22nd), realized by Victor de Cessole and his guides J. Plent and A. Ghigo, was an important conquest in rock climbing’s history, due to the impressive feature of the mountain, which it was thought to be impossible.
+In fact, Corno Stella was also named “Unclimbable peak”.

 From Turin (85 km.) or Genova (145 km.) follow the autoroute Torino-Savona as far as Cuneo exit.
 From Cuneo follow the road to Borgo San Dalmazzo, driving up to Valle Gesso and reaching Terme di Valdieri (35 km. from Cuneo).
 From here a narrow road, at least unpaved, rises up a lateral valley named Vallone della Casa; follow it for 5 km. reaching a pull-out (Gias delle Mosche mt.
 1591, 5 km. from Terme di Valdieri).